-At the processing rate of 277,000 tonnes per year, these Mineral Resources represent approximately 7 years of mine life after adjusting for mine loss and dilution.
+At the average processing rate of 278,000 tonnes per year, these Mineral Resources represent approximately 6 years of mine life after adjusting for mine loss and dilution.
+It should be noted the Mineral Resources at El Pingüico are not included in the economic analysis of this PEA.

-To the best of the QP's knowledge, information, and belief, there is no new material scientific or technical information that would make the disclosure of the mineral resources shown in of this PEA inaccurate or misleading.
+To the best of the QP's knowledge, information, and belief, there is no new material scientific or technical information that would make the disclosure of the mineral resources shown in this PEA inaccurate or misleading.